How to connect an LLM to your database, safely

 I build lean data platforms and AI automation for a living — three live systems, internals public.
 The first step is a short call about what you're trying to build.

 Book a free 30-minute scoping callNot ready to talk?
-Take the free book — Local-First Analytics, on cutting data-infrastructure cost the local-first way.
+Start with the book — Local-First Analytics, on cutting data-infrastructure cost the local-first way.